 It took all night before it began to wear off, distressingly slowly.
 The next day, a medical consultant at an edibles plant where I was conducting an interview mentioned that candy bars like that are supposed to be cut into 16 pieces for novices; but that recommendation hadn’t been on the label.

 More importantly, it shows the world is full of idiots and idiots come in all shapes, sizes, and ages.
-Even supposedly very smart New York Times columnists can be idiots.
-Almost anyone can be an idiot occasionally.
+Even supposedly very smart New York Times columnists can often be idiots.
+Almost anyone can be an idiot at least occasionally.

-If legalization advocates want to avoid a potential political backlash the regulations don’t just need to be sensible and easy enough for a regular person to understand, they need to be idiot-proof.
-They need to be so clear that even someone who goes to buy edibles with a Maureen Dowd-level of ignorance can’t say they misinterpreted the instructions.
+If legalization advocates want to avoid a potential political backlash the regulations don’t just need to be sensible and easy for a regular person to understand, they need to be idiot-proof.
+They need to be so clear that even someone who goes to buy edibles with a Maureen Dowd level of ignorance can’t say they misinterpreted the instructions.